Patti Skrypek

 Director

-Now living in Schomberg, Joanne is a board director with Arts Society King, a writer for the MOSAiC Magazine, and a board member for the King Township Seniors (55+).
-Joanne’s lifelong interest in the arts greatly benefits the committees on which she actively serves.
+Now residing in Schomberg, Joanne volunteers as a board member for Arts Society King, a writer for MOSAiC Magazine, a board member of King Township Seniors and Program Chair for Nobleton and a member of the Dufferin Marsh Nature Connection.

 Director